Golf Club Fitting

 Iron shafts are typically heavier than driver shafts.
 While your driver shaft might weigh 55-65 grams, iron shafts often run 95-120 grams in steel or 65-85 grams in graphite.

 This weight difference affects how the shaft feels and performs, independent of flex rating.
+For a deeper look at iron shaft weight, see our golf shaft weight guide.

 When to Move Up or Down in Flex